holochain/wind-tunnel-runner/README.md

 }
 ```

-Make sure that your machine's name is unique and add any custom configuration
-that you want for your machine.
+Make sure to add any custom configuration that you want for your machine, this
+can be any valid NixOS configuration including things like SSH keys, if you want
+local access without using Tailscale, or a Desktop Environment.

 Create a PR for your changes and once it is merged then Colmena will manage the
 machine for you.